-• All students follow English language classes four days a week, the first two periods a day, in addition to regular classes in order to learn English and develop their discrete language skills.

-A full day at the beginning of the week is devoted to language-specific needs of the curriculum.
-This part of the extension course focuses on the students language needs to transition to the mainstream curriculum.
+- All students follow English language classes four days a week, the first two periods a day, in addition to regular classes in order to learn English and develop their discrete language skills. - A full day at the beginning of the week is devoted to language-specific needs of the curriculum.
+This part of the extension course focuses on the students language needs to transition to the mainstream curriculum. - Phase 1 and 2 students will engage in social language-learning activities one afternoon per week at the end of the week.